Howard K. Beale: Reconstruction

 President Andrew Johnson had tried, and failed, to stop the juggernaut of the industrialists.
 The Dunning school had praised Johnson for upholding the rights of the white men in the South and endorsing white supremacy.
 Beale did not believe himself to be a racist, and indeed was one of the most vigorous historians working for black civil rights in the 1930s and 1940s.
 In his view, Johnson was not a hero for his racism, but rather for his forlorn battle against the industrialists.
 Beale did not publish his dissertation until 1930, when The Critical Year appeared to widespread scholarly acclaim.
-However Charles A. Beard and Mary Beard had already published The Rise of American Civilization which in much abbreviated form had developed a similar theme.
+However Charles A. Beard and Mary Beard had already published The Rise of American Civilization which, in much abbreviated form, had developed a similar theme.
 Instead of feeling upstaged by the Beards, Beale became friends with them and vigorously promoted their general interpretation of American history.
-The Beard-Beale interpretation of Reconstruction became known as "revisionism," and replaced the Dunning school for most historians, until the 1950s.
+The Beard-Beale interpretation of Reconstruction became known as "revisionism", and replaced the Dunning school for most historians, until the 1950s.

-The Beard–Beale interpretation of the monolithic Northern industrialists fell apart in the 1950s when it was closely examined by numerous historians, including Robert P. Sharkey, Irwin Unger, and Stanley Coben.
-They conclusively demonstrated that there was no unified economic policy on the part of the dominant Republican Party, and there was no conspiracy to use Reconstruction to impose any such unified economic policy on the nation.
+The Beard–Beale interpretation of the monolithic Northern industrialists was challenged in the 1950s in the works of several historians, including Robert P. Sharkey, Irwin Unger, and Stanley Coben, who argued that there was no unified economic policy on the part of the dominant Republican Party and no conspiracy to use Reconstruction to impose a unified economic policy on the nation.
 Furthermore, the rhetoric on behalf of the rights of the Freedman was not claptrap but deeply held and very serious political philosophy.
+Beale's thesis finds support and development, conversely, in C. Vann Woodward's The New South (1951), W.E.B.
+Du Bois, Black Reconstruction (1935), William Appleman Williams, The Contours of American History (1961) and others.